Paris Metro: Technical specifications

-The Métro is designed to provide local, point-to-point service in Paris proper and service into the city from some close suburbs.
-Stations within Paris are very close together to form a grid structure, ensuring that every point in the city is close to a Métro station (less than 500 m), at the cost of speed, except on Line 14 where the stations are farther apart and the trains travel faster.
+The Metro is designed to provide local, point-to-point service in Paris proper, as well as service to Paris from its close suburbs.
+Stations within Paris are very close together to form a grid structure, ensuring that every point in the city is close to a Metro station (less than 500 m), at the cost of speed, except on Line 14 where the stations are farther apart and the trains travel faster.
 The system is complemented by the RER, which extends farther out into the suburbs and functions as an express network for the city and its surroundings.

-The Paris Métro runs mostly underground; surface sections include sections on viaducts in Paris (Lines 1, 2, 5, and 6) and at the surface in the suburbs (Lines 1, 5, 8, and 13).
+The Paris Metro runs mostly underground; surface sections include sections on viaducts in Paris (Lines 1, 2, 5, and 6) and at the surface in the suburbs (Lines 1, 5, 8, and 13).
 In most cases, both tracks are laid in a single tunnel.
 Almost all lines follow roads, having been built by the cut-and-cover method near the surface (the earliest by hand).
-Line 1 follows the straight course of the Champs-Elysées and on other lines, some stations (Liège, Commerce) have platforms that do not align: the street above is too narrow to fit both platforms opposite each other.
+Line 1 follows the straight course of the Champs-Elysées Avenue, while some stations (Liège, Commerce) have platforms that do not align: the street above is too narrow to fit both platforms opposite each other.
 Many lines have very sharp curves.
-The specifications established in 1900 required a very low minimum curve radius by railway standards, but even this was often not fully respected, for example near Bastille and Notre Dame de Lorette.
+The specifications established in 1900 required a very low minimum curve radius by railway standards, but even this was often not fully respected, for example near Bastille on line 1, the Porte Dauphine turnaround track on line 2 and Notre Dame de Lorette's hairpin on line 12.
 Parts of the network are built at depth, in particular a section of Line 12 under Montmartre, the sections under the Seine, and all of Line 14.

-Lines 7 and 13 have two terminal branches, while line 7bis runs in a unidirectional loop at one end.
-One end of lines 2 and 5 each and both ends of line 6 have their terminus station on a balloon loop.
-One end of lines 3bis and 7bis each have their trains essentially operate this way, but instead reverse.
-One end of lines 2, 3bis, and 4 have trains run out of service on a balloon loop before reentering service.
-All other termini have trains continue a certain distance beyond the terminal, before proceeding back to the station on a different platform headed the other way.
+Lines 7 and 13 have forks serving two terminal branches on one side, while line 7bis — itself born from a fork split on the other side of line 7 — runs in a unidirectional loop at its eastern end.
+One end of lines 2 and 5 each, as well as both ends of line 6, have their terminus station on a balloon loop.
+One end of lines 3bis and 7bis each have their trains reverse in the station itself.
+One end of lines 2, 3bis, and 4 have trains run out of service at one side of a balloon loop before reentering service on the other.
+All other RATP termini have trains continue a certain distance beyond the terminal, before reversing back to the station on a different platform headed the other way.